urkorenu/Jenkins-pipeline-for-weather-app/README.md

 **Setup**:
 - Host the deployment environment in a container on an EC2 instance within the private subnet.
 - Ensure the environment is configured to receive and run the deployed application.

+### Node 5: NAT Instance
+- **Purpose**: Provides internet access for instances in the private subnet.

+**Setup**:
+- Host the NAT instance in the public subnet.
+- Ensure proper routing and security group configuration for secure internet access.

 ## Pipeline Configuration